eecs482/debugging-lab/README.md

 piano.cpp contains version 2 of the piano lab from last week, with some added bugs.
-Using print statements around calls to `wait` and changes to shared state, identify which threads are improperly blocked and try to locate the bug.
+Using print statements around calls to `wait` and changes to shared state, identify which threads are improperly blocked and try to locate the bugs.

 ### GDB Reference Guide